devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 Ambassadors may submit governance proposals and vote yes or no on active items.
 Newly submitted proposals remain pending until an administrator approves them in the admin panel, where a funding wallet address can optionally be added.
 Verified proposals list the original submitter’s wallet as the founder.

+## Ambassador staking
+- A dedicated **Stake** tab lets ambassadors lock a portion of their pending rewards for a 30-day term.
+The system snapshots their points, deducts the chosen amount from the available pending balance, and immediately credits 25% of the stake as an upfront payout.
+- Each stake accrues **daily compounding interest** based on a configurable percentage (default 5%).
+The projected final payout is calculated with `final = principal * (1 + rate) ** days` and recorded alongside the upfront amount so ambassadors can see the bonus interest they will unlock later.
+- Stakes are stored in Redis using email-scoped keys and a companion lock key that expires after the minimum staking period.
+Once the timer elapses, the stake is marked as unlocked and ambassadors can trigger the claim endpoint to receive the remaining 75% plus earned interest.
+- The stake history endpoint (`GET /stakes/{user_id}`) returns every stake with amount, upfront paid, projected final amount, unlock timestamp, and status so ambassadors can review their portfolio directly in the UI.
+- Admins can inspect aggregate staking metrics, including total staked value, unlocked-but-unclaimed totals, claimed payouts, and issued bonus interest via `GET /admin/stats/staking`.
+A Ghost export (`GET /admin/export/ghost`) now adds `staked_amount`, `staking_status`, and a JSON snapshot of each ambassador’s stakes for downstream reporting.

 ## Requirements
 - Python 3.11+
 - Pinned Python dependencies are listed in `requirements.txt`.